1994–95 San Antonio Spurs season: Aftermath

-Also following the season, Terry Cummings re-signed as a free agent with his former team, the Milwaukee Bucks, while Willie Anderson was left unprotected in the 1995 NBA expansion draft, where he was selected by the Toronto Raptors expansion team, and Malone, who only played just 17 games this season due to a ruptured tendon in his right leg, retired after nineteen seasons in the NBA.
+Following the season, the controversial Rodman was traded to the Chicago Bulls after only two seasons with the Spurs, while Terry Cummings re-signed as a free agent with his former team, the Milwaukee Bucks, and Willie Anderson was left unprotected in the 1995 NBA expansion draft, where he was selected by the Toronto Raptors expansion team.
+Meanwhile, Malone, who only played just 17 games this season due to a ruptured tendon in his right leg, retired after nineteen seasons in the NBA.